stuart-lab/cellranger-workflow/README.md

 # retina-atlas
-All files stored in "atlas_snakefiles" directory
+All files stored in "atlas_snakefiles_faster" directory

 **To run**
 ```